 Step 4: Open Reports to See Issues

-As you start doing the above-mentioned process to check the core web vitals score, you may encounter discrepancies in the data.
+As you start doing the above-mentioned process, you may encounter discrepancies in the data.

 The lab data you see is more of stimulation that is done by Google Chrome Browser API.
 This data is collected based on the event timers triggered and also by calculating the approximation of user interactivity.